Graduate Student Ambassadors

 - Radiation Sciences

-I am a 2nd year Master of Science student in biology.
+I am a 1st year PhD student in Biology.
 My research investigates the impact of obesity on the heart using Drosophila melanogaster, or the fruit fly, as a model.
 It’s a bit whacky but the fruit fly is a great organism for lots of different experiments, including ones looking at the heart!
 I am particularly interested in the changes to the protein matrix around the heart and how they impair its contractility.
 I use a variety of tests to assess heart function, and have been able to collaborate with researchers in engineering both at McMaster and the University of Toronto.

 As an Oakville, Ontario native, I always wanted to live out west.
 I received my BSc in 2014 from the University of British Columbia.
 In 2016 I completed my MES at Western University and worked in both government and private industries afterward.
 Realizing my goal for teaching in higher education, I decided to pursue my PhD at McMaster where I joined the Climatology and Hydrometeorology lab in the School of Geography and Earth Science.
 My research involves studying the exchange of water between forests and the atmosphere and how this might be impacted due to climate change.